minaskar/hankl/paper.md

-`hankl` is a lightweight Python implementation of the FFTLog algorithm with particular focus on cosmological applications. `hankl` relies on the `NumPy` and `SciPy` libraries in order to provide fast and accurate (to machine precision) Hankel transforms with minimal computational overhead. `hankl` is well suited for scientific applications that require a dead-simple and modular Python interface along with C-level performance.
+`hankl` is a lightweight Python implementation of the FFTLog algorithm with particular focus on cosmological applications. `hankl` relies on the `NumPy` and `SciPy` libraries in order to provide fast and accurate Hankel transforms with minimal computational overhead. `hankl` is well suited for scientific applications that require a dead-simple and modular Python interface along with C-level performance.

 # References